linked-db/linked-ql/README.md

 This is **realtime mirroring**:

 > A local table that tracks and syncs with the remote table over time

-Notice from the above that `view_spec` for any of the modes can be any SQL query, as against just a `namespace → name` declaration.

 This is the richest mode: